Becky Barrett: Minister of Labour and Immigration (1999–2003)

-Barrett's primary accomplishment in office was to reform Manitoba's labour laws, reversing many of the decisions made by the right-wing government of Gary Filmon during the 1990s.
-Her reform legislation, introduced in July 2000, made union certification automatic if 65% of employees sign membership cards, allowed interim certifications, ensured that employees would not be fired for convictions involving minor offenses, and gave employees the exclusive right to approve or reject arbitration if a labour dispute dragged on more than sixty days.
+Barrett's primary accomplishment in office was to reform Manitoba's labour laws, reversing many of the decisions made by the right-wing Filmon government during the 1990s.
+Her reform legislation, introduced in July 2000, made trade union certification automatic if 65% of employees signed membership cards, allowed interim certifications, ensured that employees would not be fired for convictions involving minor offenses, and gave employees the exclusive right to approve or reject arbitration if a labour dispute dragged on more than sixty days.
 Barrett argued that the changes were necessary to correct a decade of imbalance under the previous government.
 The bill was met with intense opposition from the business community and, in response to criticism, Barrett changed the bill to give either party in a labour dispute the right to call for binding arbitration after sixty days.
-Barrett also allowed parents to take more time off work after the birth of their children, and increased Manitoba's minimum wage by 25 cents for every year of her tenure in office.
+Barrett also allowed parents to take more time off work after the birth of their children and increased Manitoba's minimum wage by 25 cents for every year of her tenure in office.

 Following extensive consultations, Barrett subsequently introduced reforms to Manitoba's workplace safety legislation in 2002.
 These changes gave workplace safety and health inspectors the right to fine employers who ignore safety violations, required employers to ensure their workers receive proper safety training, and required a written health and safety program for all workplaces with more than twenty employees.
 Some business groups again opposed these messages, though on this occasion Barrett received support from the labour movement and the Winnipeg Free Press newspaper.
 Barrett's reforms also made Manitoba the first province in Canada to provide compensation for firefighters who develop certain types of cancer while on the job.

-Barrett established an arm's-length complaints office for Manitoba's Autopac program in April 2000, and signed an official proclamation in the same month to commemorate the 13 Winnipeg civic workers who had been killed on the job since 1978.
+Barrett established an arm's-length complaints office for Manitoba's Autopac program in April 2000 and signed an official proclamation in the same month to commemorate the 13 Winnipeg civic workers who had been killed on the job since 1978.
 One month later, she announced the hiring of eight new workplace safety and health inspectors.
 She announced a new round of civil service hiring in early 2001, with a particular focus on employment equity.
 Late in her term, she announced that Winnipeg paramedics would be added to a list of essential services not allowed to strike.

 Barrett also held a series of public hearings into Manitoba's pension legislation in 2003, in the first full review of the legislation since 1984.